njthomson/SrvSurvey/README.md

 # Surveying Guardian Ruins

-The goal for surveying Guardian Ruins is to measure site and relic tower headings, plus record which specific items and relic towers are present or missing.
-Srv Survey triggers from in-game actions to capture survey data so you do not need to put down your game controller, hotas, etc. This works by toggling cockpit mode or switching between fire-groups, requiring that 3 fire-groups be created for your Ship for SRV.
-It does not matter what those fire-groups do.
+The goal for surveying Guardian Ruins is to measure site and Relic Tower headings, plus record which specific Items and Relic Towers are present or missing.
+Srv Survey triggers from in-game actions to capture survey data so you do not need to put down your game controller, hotas, etc. This works by toggling cockpit mode or switching between fire-groups.

+**IMPORTANT**: It is necessary that you have **3 fire-groups** defined for your Ship or SRV.
+It does not matter what devices they control, simply that they exist.

-**IMPORTANT WARNING**: It is highly recommended to keep the landing gear **down** whilst surveying.
+**WARNING**: It is highly recommended to keep the landing gear **down** whilst surveying.
 Accidentally hitting boost so close the ground is usually a terminal and expensive mistake.

 ## Measuring Site headings: